Wyoming

 In August, 2022, the Wyoming Teachers Association(WEA) filed a 71-page complaint alleging that the state had in recent years failed to follow through and update the “cost-based model” for funding education established by the state Supreme Court in the Campbell cases.
 They alleged that the current funding model allocates $7,000 per teacher below the actual costs districts must pay to fill teaching positions.
 As a result, the state is increasingly unable to recruit and retain qualified candidates to fill certified and classified staff positions.
 The lawsuit also cites “increased class sizes, aging buildings and infrastructure” and “insufficient school security measures” as problems resulting from inadequate school funding.

-The Court has scheduled a trial in this case for June, 2024.
-Judge Froelicher stated that at the trial, the plaintiffs must prove that the state has been underfunding the schools.
+In December 2022, Laramie County District Court Judge Peter H. Froelicher denied the State’s motion to dismiss and upheld the WEA’s standing to pursue the suit.
+He also stated that at the trial, the plaintiffs must prove that the state has been underfunding the schools.
 If the plaintiffs meet that burden, the court held that the state will have to come up with a “compelling reason” for the inadequate funding because he reads the Wyoming Supreme Court’s decision in the Campbell case to mean that education is a fundamental right under the Wyoming constitution.
+Eight school districts then joined the Wyoming Education Association as plaintiffs in the case.

 Filter(s) Applied: